hashicorp/consul/ui/README.md

 ### Releasing

-These steps are slightly manual at the moment.

-1. Build with `make dist`
+`make dist`

-2. `dist/index.html`, replace the JS script src files between `<!-- ASSETS -->` tags with a single tag linking to `src="static/application.min.js"`.
+The `dist` folder will contain the files you should use for deployment.